 If you go away, even for one night, please inform the Scheme Manager.
 This is important for safety reasons, for example in case of a fire.

-The trustees are obliged by the legal trust to ask that if you plan to be away from the scheme for more than 28 days in total in any one year, you must obtain permission from the Trustees via the Housing Manager.
+The trustees are obliged by the legal trust to ask that if you plan to be away from the scheme for more than 28 days in total in any one year, you must obtain permission via the Head of Housing & Property.
 Trustees will not withhold permission unreasonably.
 Your flat at the scheme must be your one and only home.